platformio/platformio-docs/en/latest/_sources/frameworks/arduino.rst.txt

       - The Nordic nRF51 Series is a family of highly flexible, multi-protocol, system-on-chip (SoC) devices for ultra-low power wireless applications. nRF51 Series devices support a range of protocol stacks including Bluetooth Smart (previously called Bluetooth low energy), ANT and proprietary 2.4GHz protocols such as Gazell.

     * - :ref:`platform_nordicnrf52`
       - The nRF52 Series are built for speed to carry out increasingly complex tasks in the shortest possible time and return to sleep, conserving precious battery power.
-They have a Cortex-M4F processor and are the most capable Bluetooth Smart SoCs on the market.
+They have a Cortex-M4F processor which makes them quite capable Bluetooth Smart SoCs.

     * - :ref:`platform_raspberrypi`
-      - RP2040 is a low-cost, high-performance microcontroller device with with a large on-chip memory, symmetric dual-core processor complex, and rich peripheral.
+      - RP2040 is a low-cost, high-performance microcontroller device with a large on-chip memory, symmetric dual-core processor complex, and rich peripheral.

     * - :ref:`platform_ststm32`
       - The STM32 family of 32-bit Flash MCUs based on the ARM Cortex-M processor is designed to offer new degrees of freedom to MCU users.
 It offers a 32-bit product range that combines very high performance, real-time capabilities, digital signal processing, and low-power, low-voltage operation, while maintaining full integration and ease of development.